 - Ongoing promotion of content and properties in search engines and social media

-Typical activities during an ORM campaign
+Typical activities during a reputation campaign

 Along the way, ORM campaigns may utilize some or all of these actions: